-Of the many directors who presented films at the Berlin Film Festival this month, Abou Bakar Sidibé may have had the most remarkable route into filmmaking.
-A Malian refugee trying to get to Spain, but stuck in northern Africa for nearly a year, Sidebé had not even thought about creating movies when he was handed a small consumer camera by two filmmakers.
+Of the many directors who presented films at the Berlin Film Festival this month, Abou Bakar Sidibé's route into filmmaking is surely the most remarkable.
+A Malian refugee trying to get to Spain, but stuck in Northern Africa for nearly a year, Sidebé had not even thought about creating movies when he was handed a small consumer camera by two filmmakers.
 The duo, Moritz Siebert and Estephan Wagner, wanted to make a full-length feature about refugees traveling to Europe, but wanted it to be told on the subject's terms.

 Estephan Wagner: We have been interested in making this film for a long time, partly, in my case, because of my personal background.
 I come from Chile, but I have a German father who left when I was small, but he also left a passport behind, which made it possible for me to be here.
 I've always felt this—it's not a guilt really—but a sense of injustice, that some people are lucky enough to have this piece of paper, while others don't.
 It's not that you're a better person.

 Before making this film, we have both been involved—on a personal level and as filmmakers—with migration and made different works surrounding this theme.
 Then in 2014, more and more, we started to read about these mass "jump" attempts, where sometimes a thousand people try to storm the fence in these big groups, in order that some may pass.
 We wondered: How can we go beyond whatever has been done so far about it?How did you meet Sidibé?